Free store pickup is now available

 Feeding syrup strategically can help:

-- Prevent summer or winter starvation (See “Symptoms of a Nutritionally Starved Hive”)
+• Prevent summer or winter starvation

-- Encourage brood production (See “Summer Trickle Feeding”)
+• Encourage brood production

-- Allow you to harvest more honey (See “How Much Honey to Harvest”)
+• Allow you to harvest more honey

 If you are in a tropical area, or do not harvest any honey from your hive, you may only have to feed minimally.
 However, in drought conditions, or poor honey production years, you may still have to feed to sustain your bees.
 Bees are very good at finding food for themselves, but don’t forget they are livestock.
 We would never consider leaving horses, cows or goats in an empty field and never check to make sure there is enough grass available for them.
 And, in certain times of the year, it is almost certain there won’t be, so we feed them.
 Bees are no different- we must ensure they have sufficient forage available, and if not, feed them.